chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "plugin.xml registers Python-language EPs without declaring the Python module/plugin dependency.", "PROJECT NOTE": "Add <depends>com.intellij.modules.python</depends> (or the appropriate Python plugin id) to plugin.xml before using language=\"Python\" in extensions.", "NEW INSTRUCTION": "WHEN plugin.xml reports unknown 'Python' language THEN add <depends>com.intellij.modules.python</depends> to plugin.xml"
 }

+[2025-12-29 21:42] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "search_project",
+    "ERROR": "Search returned >100 results; too broad query", "ROOT CAUSE": "The query 'patch' is overly generic, matching many files and exceeding the tool’s result limit.", "PROJECT NOTE": "Search using more specific strings like 'unittest.mock.patch(' or narrow to Kotlin sources (e.g., 'mock.patch contributor kt').", "NEW INSTRUCTION": "WHEN search_project returns more than 100 results THEN refine query with fully qualified name or extra keywords"
+}

+[2025-12-29 21:43] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Import quickfix intention not available",
+    "ROOT CAUSE": "The mock.patch string reference feature is gated by PluginSettingsState and the test did not enable it, so no reference/intention was provided.", "PROJECT NOTE": "Wrap the test body in fixtures.SettingsTestUtils.withPluginSettings { enable the PyMockPatch string references flag } or set the corresponding PluginSettingsState property in setUp.", "NEW INSTRUCTION": "WHEN writing tests for gated plugin features THEN enable the required PluginSettingsState flags in setUp"
+}

+[2025-12-29 21:51] - Updated by Junie - Error analysis
+{
+    "TYPE": "compilation",
+    "TOOL": "search_replace",
+    "ERROR": "Unresolved reference 'PyReference' in Kotlin source", "ROOT CAUSE": "Introduced dependency on non-existent Python plugin interface (PyReference/PyCustomReference) in this SDK, causing unresolved imports.", "PROJECT NOTE": "This repo’s SDK does not expose com.jetbrains.python.psi.PyReference or codeInsight.PyCustomReference; extend PsiPolyVariantReferenceBase and use inspections/quickfixes instead.", "NEW INSTRUCTION": "WHEN Kotlin import from com.jetbrains.python.* is unresolved THEN avoid adding it and rely on PsiReference or a custom inspection"
+}